E-Cigarettes and Liquid Nicotine

 - If you think someone has been exposed to an e-cigarette or liquid nicotine, call your local poison center at 1-800-222-1222 immediately.

-PLEASE NOTE: All NPDS data reported by the American Association of Poison Control Centers for 2014 is considered preliminary because it is possible that a poison center may update a case anytime during the year if new information is obtained.
+PLEASE NOTE: All NPDS data reported by the American Association of Poison Control Centers for 2014 and 2015 is considered preliminary because it is possible that a poison center may update a case anytime during the year if new information is obtained.

 The term "exposure" means someone has had contact with the substance in some way; for example, ingested, inhaled, absorbed by the skin or eyes, etc. Not all exposures are poisonings or overdoses.